-Answers to Frequently Asked Questions form students can be found on the Blackboard Help tab.
+Answers to Frequently Asked Questions from students can be found on the TEL Knowledge Base for Students

 - What is the standard University Turnitin set up?